The Alt Protein Project

 Students are the catalysts who can shape university priorities.
 From driving scientific inquiry that improves the sensory and functional qualities of new protein products to creating educational programs and establishing a talent pipeline for a growing industry, universities are becoming a cornerstone of the alternative protein ecosystem.

-The Good Food Institute established the Alt Protein Project so that motivated, visionary students could lead their universities to supporting the transformation of the food system to one that is sustainable, secure, and just.
+The Good Food Institute established the Alt Protein Project so that motivated, visionary students could lead their universities to support the transformation of the food system to one that is sustainable, secure, and just.

 New fields, especially those that are interdisciplinary by nature, flourish when all stakeholders have the opportunity to connect and cooperate.
-The project is all about creating connections — between tissue engineers and food scientists, entrepreneurial business students and technical innovators, principal investigators and the next generation of research talent.
+The project is all about creating connections — between tissue engineers and food scientists, entrepreneurial business students and technical innovators, principal investigators, and the next generation of research talent.

 Most importantly, the Alt Protein Project connects members with the right ideas, questions, and opportunities that will help accelerate a global transition.
 The result is a network of academic institutions that prioritize plant-based, cultivated, and fermentation-enabled protein.
 This network helps provide this growing alt protein sector with the institutional resources and human ingenuity it needs to scale and feed the world sustainably.